Dračí Historie: Plot

-Conception and design
+Development

 Early development commenced in 1994, by a group called NoSense, consisting of students at Masaryk University, in Brno, Czech Republic.
 The team consisted of programmers Pavel Pospíšil, Lukáš Svoboda and Robert Špalek; graphic artists Jakub Dvorský, Pavel Jura and Jan Pokorný; and musician Radovan Kramář.
 These students knew members of the small development team Pterodon, which had been responsible for Tajemství Oslího ostrova, a noted success at the time.
 Hoping to outdo the Pterodon team, the team grew and eventually consisted of seven people.
 During 1994 and early 1995, NoSense focused on finding artists and writing a story.
 Active development began in mid-1995.
 The game was designed to be a grotesque adventure with unbridled jokes, and contained forty locations.

-Release and aftermath
+Release

 Published in Christmas 1995, the game sold 7000 copies, becoming one of the best selling Czech games.
 In addition, it was the first-ever title to be released in the Czech Republic on CD.
 The CD version was the first Czech game to include amateur Czech dubbing, a breakthrough for the Czech game industry.
 11 years later, the game was made available under the GPL License and was free to download after this point.

 NoSense followed the game with 1997's Asmodeus, which was worked on by Jakub Dvorský, who had also contributed to Dračí historie and later founded the Czech development company Amanita Design.

 11 years after the game's original release in 2006, the game was revised for the first time, when Roberta Špalka cleaned it up ready for a remastered version which was released as freeware.
 In the summer of 2009, Denis Kasak completed an initial port of the game into C++ as part of the ScummVM project, during Google Summer of Code'09 (with Špalek as the mentor).
 The port was then completed by Špalek.
 In 2010 he cleaned the game scripts and graphics in order to make it easier to translate to other languages, while the English, German, and Polish versions were refined.